ICD-11 code : 6A02;

 initiate and to sustain reciprocal social interaction and social communication, and

-language abilities.;
+functioning and language abilities.;

 ICD-11 synonym : Autistic disorder; autistic disorder of childhood onset; autistic;